willzywiec/dissertation/README.md

 "Risk comes from not knowing what you're doing." - Warren Buffett

 "I prefer to be alive, so I'm cautious about taking risks." - Werner Herzog

-The second one is best if you can read it in Werner Herzog's voice.

 ## Deep Learning Desktop Computer
 AMD Ryzen 7 1700 3.0 GHz 8-core CPU